-The over spend of £370,000 primarily relates to a deficit in the recoupment budget (£252,000).
-This is mainly due to that fact that there are currently 19 out of county placements at Heronsbridge School and Ysgol Bryn Castell compared with 30 in the Summer Term 2018, impacting on the anticipated income levels.
-In addition, there is a projected over spend of £108,000 due to an increase in demand for ancillary support in schools.
+• The over spend of £418,000 primarily relates to a deficit in the recoupment budget (£389,000).
+This is mainly due to that fact that there are currently only 20 out of county placements at Heronsbridge School and Ysgol Bryn Castell compared with 30 in the Summer Term 2018, impacting on the anticipated income levels.